What is Heuristic Evaluation? An Essential Guide

 Pros of Heuristic Evaluation

-- Rapid Usability Feedback: Efficiently identifies major usability flaws in a short time frame.
+- Rapid Usability Feedback: Efficiently identifies major usability flaws within a short timeframe.

 - Cost-Effectiveness: Requires fewer resources than comprehensive user testing.